Skip to main content

 Disclaimer

+View our Privacy Policy.
 This website is not intended to provide nor does it provide legal advice.
 Transmission and receipt of the information in this site is not intended to solicit or create, and does not create, any attorney-client relationship between California Rural Legal Assistance, Inc. and any person or entity.
 CRLA, Inc. only has offices in the state of California and only provides legal services for claims that arose in California.
-Our privacy policy is straight-forward: This website does not collect any personal information about you or any user.
 CRLA, Inc. is not responsible for any third-party content that may be accessed through this site.

 © 1966–2024 California Rural Legal Assistance, Inc